MustafaInHex/Safe_embedded_project/README.md

 # SAFE Embedded System (ATmega32)

 ## Description
 An embedded C project for the ATmega32 microcontroller.
 This project features modular drivers for keypad input, LCD display, EEPROM storage, and various I/O operations (LEDs, Buttons, Seven-Segment).
+This system is developed for a safe for a bank database system

 # Components & Tools
 *   **Microcontroller:** ATmega32